 is when a bird (not something bird-shaped, but a real bird) approaches

-as a pre-emptive defence.
-Obviously, I didn't see or smell such defence,
+as a pre-emptive defense.
+Obviously, I didn't see or smell such defense,

 and I was probably lucky for that.
 In some of Dr. Eisner's experiments,